EsriFinland/CodeCampI/README.md

     V2 = uses Finnish basemap with different spatial reference compared to the features used

-If you questions about the code / CodeCampI please contact : antti.kajanus@esri.fi or mika.makela@esri.fi
+If you questions about the code / CodeCampI please contact : info@esri.fi